jkerry/AOLLogger/README.md

 AOLLogger
 =========

 An outlook extension to automatically save log e-mails in a local database and delete the local representation.
-Settings for time of execution, number of hours to keep historical logs, days between execution, etc are all configurable.
+Settings for sleep duration, days to keep, and database are configurable.

 To use: